 Poster Sessions At this point we shall take a short break from formal lectures.
 Split into small groups, students will prepare and present a poster on a given topic.
 The posters will be marked by the class and the marks will contribute 15% of the final module marks.

-Part Two The second section will concentrate on developmental processes in plants, fungi and vertebrates.
+Part Two The second section begins with a single lecture introducing the idea of differential gene expression as a driving force of development by considering Drosophila.
+This will be followed by sections considering developmental processes in plants, fungi and vertebrates.
 The ABC model of floral development is a classical example of the way in which a small set of genes can have a profound effect on the development of complex structures.
 This can also be seen in the development of the leaf, where asymmetry and compounding are regulated by a number of key genes.
 A cascade of genes regulates conidiation in Aspergillus nidulans; this and other aspects will be discussed in the genetics of asexual reproduction.
 In vertebrate development, the `major players? involved in the development of most tissues will be introduced in tissue interactions.
 Here, examples of the way in which the `developmental toolkit? interacts to pattern tissues will be considered.
 This will lead us into a more in-depth consideration of limb development, selected as a topic because it illustrates many of the processes considered earlier.
 Neural development builds on this platform, but also introduces the importance of cell migration and differential adhesion in tissue formation.
 Finally, we shall consider the molecular biology of cancer as an example of what happens when differential gene expression becomes de-regulated.

 This module is at CQFW Level 6